 Continuing his train of thoughts from the preceding stanza, the poet now appeals to Adversity to adopt a kind, mild, and benevolent attitude towards him, and to exercise her influence upon him gently.
 He further appeals to this goddess to come to him, not in her monstrous shape, and not with her fierce-looking and frightful attendants, but with her philosophical attendants who can soften his heart but not hurt or lacerate it.

-The poet entreats Adversity o bring back to life those generous impulses which he originally possessed but which have been crushed and obliterated by the evil influences of this world.
-He also entreats Adversity to teach him to love and forgive others, and to examine his own defects of character closely so that he may learn how others should be treated, and how he can develop his own potential as a man.
+The poet entreats Adversity o to bring back to life those generous impulses which he originally possessed but which have been crushed and obliterated by the evil influences of this world.
+He also entreats Adversity to teach him to love and forgive others and to examine his own defects of character closely so that he may learn how others should be treated, and how he can develop his own potential as a man.

 What the poet here means to say is that his circumstances in life should not become so antagonistic and so hostile as to cause him too much agony and pain.
 He cannot, of course, hope his life to become a bed of roses, and he cannot expect the journey of his life to become an easy and smooth affair.

 He has his faults and his defects, and he does want to be rid of those faults and defects by the adverse circumstances of life.
-He doesn’t pray for an altogether trouble-free life; but at the same time he does not want too much suffering in his life.
+He doesn’t pray for an altogether trouble-free life; but at the same time, he does not want too much suffering in his life.
 And we feel that this is a perfectly legitimate wish.